Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "The sooner the better."

-*"Balls,* yeah.
+"*Balls,* yeah.
 Ooh, right there--!"
 Naydi always knew the *bestest* way to ear-scritch!
 He panted happily, and relaxed.

 The yacht’s pilot was under pretty strict orders to interrupt them for only one thing: the end of their journey.
 The Humans took security at Cimbrean very seriously, and even the Great Father had to wait some.
 He had diplomatic immunity but that didn’t make him immune to the time it took to arrange his own safety.